apigee/api-platform-samples/sample-proxies/twitter-translate/README.md

 # Twitter Translate

+This sample demostrates how to make advanced callouts from API proxies to OAuth services.

+The API proxy uses the API Platform Cache resource to store tokens in memory.
+Otherwise, the API proxy would be required to obtain an access token for each call.

+You can use this sample as template for API proxies that must present tokens (whether API keys or access tokens) to access backend services.

 This sample uses the Twitter Search API to find tweets in a given language and translate them to the language the query was made in using the [Microsoft Translator API](http://www.microsofttranslator.com/dev/).